All Episodes

 So what a week this has been.

-The Democratic Party a complete utter meltdown disaster for plan B. Plan A was Joe.
+The Democratic Party, a complete, utter meltdown, disaster for Plan B. Plan A was Joe.

 Plan B is Bloomy, the farmer.

-And who would replace them?
+And who would replace him?

 I don't know.

-It's only gonna get worse.
+It's only going to get worse.

 We have Vegas this week.